dr-matt-smith/evote-movie-2020-08-movie-db-table/README.md

     HERE;
     ```

-- add a new folder `/config` and inside it a PHP script `dbConstants.php` defining 4 DB constants:
+- ::: OUT OF DATE::: add a new folder `/config` and inside it a PHP script `dbConstants.php` defining 4 DB constants:

     ```php
     <?php